A category of noncrossing partitions: Fundamental group

+Starting from the lower left $\Omega$, the two paths going up to the upper left $\Omega$ are $x_{ij}x_{jk}\simeq x_{jk}x_{ik}x_{ij}$ giving Relation (1).
 We now need to show that there are no other relations.
 We use the fact that, for any CW complex with one 0-cell, the generators of $\pi_1$ are given by the 1-cells and the relations are given by the 2-cells.

 \begin{thm} The classifying space $B\cN\cP(n)$ is an $n-1$ dimensional CW-complex having one cell $e(\cS)$ of dimension $k$ for every noncrossing partition $\cS$ of rank $k$.
 The $k$-cell $e(\cS)$ is the union of all factorization cubes of all morphisms $\cS\to\Omega$. \end{thm}